-Our business, ownership structure and supply chains We are primarily an operator of river bus services in and around central London, and as of 14 May 2024 have 503 employees, the majority of whom are based at our offices at Trinity Buoy Wharf.
-We also have smaller elements of our business that support visiting cruise ship operations (in partnership with the Port of London Authority) and expect to grow our light freight operations in the coming years.
+Our business, ownership structure and supply chains We are primarily an operator of river bus services in and around central London, and as of 31 May 2025 have 486 employees, the majority of whom are based at our offices at Trinity Buoy Wharf.
+We also have smaller elements of our business that support visiting cruise ship operations (in partnership with the Port of London Authority and the Port of Tilbury) and expect to grow our light freight operations in the coming years.

 In April 2022, Northleaf Capital Partners acquired a majority interest in Uber Boat by Thames Clippers from AEG, the world's leading sport and live entertainment company.
-The first two years under Northleaf's ownership have brought new investment to support our ambitious plans to deliver sustainable growth, enhanced infrastructure and greater economic development on and around the River Thames, supporting the diverse communities we serve.
+The first three years under Northleaf's ownership have brought new investment to support our ambitious plans to deliver sustainable growth, enhanced infrastructure and greater economic development on and around the River Thames, supporting the diverse communities we serve.
+We are also delivering innovative zero-emission projects in partnership with the UK Government, further reinforcing our commitment to the long-term sustainable nature of our business.
 As our majority shareholder, Northleaf is similarly committed to responsible business and to the highest standards of ethics and environmental sustainability.
 Our most significant supply chains are those related to procurement, engineering (including manufacturing and maintenance of our fleet of vessels), food and beverage supply for our on-board café bars and our agency staff support, particularly those related to the management of our premises, and security at our piers and facilities portfolio.
-We have, however, reduced our use of agency staff as our business recovers post-COVID and we continue to invest in internal training and development.
+We continue to invest in internal training and development.
 Each of these supply chains is discussed in more detail in this statement.
 Our policies on slavery and human trafficking We have appropriate policies in place that underpin our commitment to ensure that there is no modern slavery or human trafficking in our supply chains, or in any part of our business.
-We continuously review and update all our policies, and in particular our Procurement Team have worked with the rest of the business to create our Responsible Procurement Policy to require as many of our vendors and suppliers as possible to make a positive commitment to those and other similar principles as part of any new contract award or renewal post-30 June 2024.
+We continuously review and update all our policies, and in particular our Procurement Team have worked with the rest of the business to create our Responsible Procurement Policy.
+As part of any new contract award or renewal since 7 October 2024, we require our vendors and suppliers to confirm that they will comply with our Responsible Procurement Policy.
 We also maintain and enforce our Anti-Bribery Policy, as we are aware that there is a risk of bribery where businesses use that as a tool to divert attention from their poor compliance in respect of modern slavery.